coding-for-designers/Fall-2021-Syllabus/README.md

 	- [ ] Add screenshots and URL to Figjam Classroom Gallery
 - [ ] Bring a vintage or lo-fi device with wifi to the next class for testing!

+---

 ## Week 6 - Website as Craft
 Share your final project—a completely handmade website.
 Reflect on progress with your peers as we test each other's sites on vintage computing devices.

-Design for screens you cannot see

-- Reading discussion - modern webmaster
-- Present websites, critique
-- Test websites on old phones, share screenshots

 Make sure your final project is published by the start of class

-Classroom gallery Figjam template https://www.figma.com/community/file/850808867475521074/Classroom-Gallery Paste the site on your own device
+Classroom gallery Figjam template https://www.figma.com/community/file/850808867475521074/Classroom-Gallery Paste the site screenshot from your own device

+---

 # Acknowledgments
-Thank you to everyone who gave me feedback when creating the curriculum.
-Leah Maldonado, Jesse Seegers,
+A big thanks to [Elie Andersen](https://elie.live/), [Jacob Heftmann](https://www.jacobheftmann.com/), [Hugh Francis](https://twitter.com/_HHFF), and [Devin Halladay](https://devinhalladay.com/) for supporting my work at Index.
+Thank you to everyone who gave me feedback when creating the curriculum—[Leah Maldonado](https://leahmaldonado.com/), [Jesse Seegers](https://jesseseegers.com/), [Jake Brussel Faria](https://jakebf.com/), [Olga Geletina](https://index-space.org/products/intermediate-coding-for-designers), [Elina Tanaka](https://www.tanakajpeg.com/), and all the students who participated in the [first cohort](https://megu.space/coding-case-study.html) of ICD.